Self-studying for your next cybersecurity certification is full of hidden expenses that quickly add up – especially if they don’t help you to pass.

 If you plan on going the free route for more practice questions, beware.
 There are oodles of resources or “brain dumps” on the web that offer free sample questions, but they are not only unethical, they also tend to be misleading, outdated, and unreliable.

 It’s time to schedule the exam and your anxiety gets superseded, briefly, by another emotion: sticker shock.
 Shock at the price of the sticker price for admission for taking your exam.
-Here are the retail prices of the most popular certification exams when purchased independent of a training course:
+Here are the retail prices of the most popular certification exams when purchased independently of a training course: